MapsPeople/docs/collections/_web/v3/index.md

 ---
+layout: start
-title: MapsIndoors for Web - Getting started
+title: MapsIndoors Web SDK v3
+permalink: /web/v3/
+published: true
+date: 2019-08-26
 ---

 This guide explains how to start using a MapsIndoors map in your HTML application.
-Make sure that you have read the [prerequisites](../#prerequisites).

 To benefit from the guides, you will need basic knowledge about: